You’ve spent your time at Abbey Road Institute working hard and immersing yourself in all of the learning and experiences on offer, what next?

 Ambitious and motivated, our alumni are establishing themselves in the next stages of their careers in the music industry and beyond.
 They’re working as producers and engineers, undertaking internships and much more.
 The opportunities are broad, from working in studios, for a range of businesses and startups in the music and cultural sectors to setting up their own initiatives and working freelance, juggling lots of exciting and demanding projects.

-Our alumni join a global Abbey Road network including all of our graduates as well as our industry friends.
-This extended family are from different backgrounds and with different skill sets they progress onto a range of careers.
+Our global alumni join an international Abbey Road network including all of our graduates as well as our industry friends.
+This extended family is from different backgrounds and with different skill sets they progress onto a range of careers.
 Brought together at the end of their study for the global graduation ceremony there are many opportunities for future collaboration and partnerships.

 After graduating in 2018, Fabian Brummel went straight to Galaxy Studios in Belgium for an intensive internship programme.
 Before finishing as an intern, he was already offered a permanent position at Galaxy as a full time mix engineer and sound editor.
 Fabian is currently working mainly in postproduction for some big movie projects.